thomas-touhey/cahute/docs/headers/cahute/error.rst

     Error raised if a device was not suitable to be opened to be used by a link.

+.. c:macro:: CAHUTE_ERROR_TERMINATED

+    Error raised if a device is still present, but has terminated the communication.

 .. c:macro:: CAHUTE_ERROR_GONE

     Error raised if a device with which communication was previously